riyuzenn/microphone/README.md

 # Serum Microphone
-> IDK but I don't have enough time to fix this repo, but I will do it soon.<br>
+> I don't have enough time to fix this repo, but I will do it soon.<br>

 🎙 A Text-To-Speech program that act as your microphone.
 Download it at https://serummicrophone.ml